smartdevicelink/sdl_server/documentation/guides/Getting Started/Security/index.md

 To know if this process was successful and if your policy server is now capable of generating keys and certificates, check the About page to see if certificate generation is enabled.

-There is an empty `csr.cfg` in the `./customizable/ssl` folder.
-The contents of this folder don't matter as the file will be filled by the policy server with each certificate that is generated.

 ## Retrieving the Certificates
 SDL_Core's certificate is stored in the module_config of the policy table and is updated via a Policy Table Update.
 For an app to update its certificate, it must make either a `GET` or `POST` request to the `/applications/certificate/get` endpoint.
 See the API documentation for more details.